 The instalment dates and amounts due will be displayed as part of on-line registration.
 It is the responsibility of all students to print this data and make provision for prompt payment of all Fees.
 Details of on-line registration and your password will be sent to you at a later date.

-Payment can be made by Direct Debit in three instalments (as long as the total amount due exceeds £300) and will be collected as follows:
+Payment can be made by Direct Debit in three instalments (as long as the total amount due exceeds £300).
+Please note, if you are enrolling to complete a module the 3 instalment payment plan is not applicable.
+The direct debit will be collected as follows:

 You will also need to make sure that the bank details are from a valid UK bank/building society account which allows Direct Debits.
 Please note that Direct Debits must be set up at least a month prior to the first collection date.